xplor-pay/xplor-pay-mobile-android/KOTLIN_README.md

 The safe keeping of the **API URL**, **API KEY** and the **PUBLIC KEY** is the integrators responsibility.
 The SDK stores this information only in memory!

-**ClearentDataSource** is the protocol you will need to implement in order to receive updates , error and notifications from the SDK.
-Each method from the protocol is documented in code.
+**ClearentWrapperListener** is the interface you will need to implement in order to receive updates, error and notifications from the SDK.
+Each method from the interface is documented in code.

 **ClearentWrapperSharedPrefs** is a user default storage that holds information like currently paired reader and a list of previously paired readers.
 You should not save anything here the SDK handles this for you.

 ## Supported Android versions

 The SDK supports current version of Android and two previous versions.
 Currently sdk versions 29, 30 and 31.
-With unofficial support for versions 21 throughout 29.
+With unofficial support for versions 24 throughout 29.

 ## Pairing a reader.

 In order to perform transaction using the VP3300 card reader you will need to pair (connect) the device using Bluetooth, the Bluetooth connectivity is handled by the SDK .

 In this step the SDK performs a Bluetooth search in order to discover the card readers around with the method **startSearching(searchDuration: Int? = null)** where search duration is the number of seconds the sdk will search for readers before returning them, the default value is 5 seconds.
 The SDK uses continuous search by default, stopping a search is done by connecting to a reader or by calling **stopSearching()**.
 In order for the device to be discoverable, it needs to be turned on and in range of the mobile device.
 The result of the Bluetooth search is a list of devices of type ReaderStatus and you will get the list from the delegate method **didFindReaders(readers: List<ReaderStatus>)**.
-In case no readers are found, the method **didNotFindReaders()** will be called.
+In case no readers are found, the list will be empty.

 Once you have the list of available readers the next step is to select the reader you want to connect to using the **connectTo(reader: ReaderInfo)** method that will try to connect the reader.
 Once the SDK manages to connect to the reader the delegate method **deviceDidConnect()** will get called indicating the connection was successful.